About Harrison County

 Sheriff & Law Enforcement

-The Harrison County Sheriff's Office is responsible for law enforcement in the unincorporated areas of the county.
-It operates the county jail, processes arrests, and maintains criminal records.
-The Sheriff's Office also provides community programs such as neighborhood watch initiatives and school resource officers.
-The office is dedicated to ensuring public safety and works closely with other local law enforcement agencies to address crime and public concerns.
+Harrison County Sheriff's Office is responsible for law enforcement in the unincorporated areas of Harrison County.
+It operates Harrison County jail, processes arrests, and maintains criminal records.
+The office is focused on public safety and works closely with other local law enforcement agencies to address crime and public concerns.

 Police Departments

-In addition to the Harrison County Sheriff's Office, law enforcement in the county is provided by municipal police departments, including the Corydon Police Department and the Palmyra Police Department.
+In addition to Harrison County Sheriff's Office, law enforcement in Harrison County is provided by municipal police departments, including the Corydon Police Department and the Palmyra Police Department.
 These agencies have jurisdiction within their respective towns and collaborate with the sheriff's office on major investigations and public safety initiatives.
-This coordination ensures comprehensive law enforcement coverage throughout the county.
+This coordination ensures full law enforcement coverage throughout Harrison County.

 Law Enforcement & Arrests

-The Harrison County Sheriff's Office, located at 245 Atwood Street NW in Corydon, Indiana 47112, serves as the primary law enforcement agency for unincorporated areas of the county and provides countywide services including operating the Harrison County Jail.
-The Sheriff's Office can be reached at (812) 738-8232 and maintains a presence online where some public information is available.
+Harrison County Sheriff's Office, located at 245 Atwood Street NW in Corydon, Indiana 47112, is the primary law enforcement agency for unincorporated areas of Harrison County and provides countywide services including operating Harrison County Jail.

 Criminal, Arrest & Jail Records